Radha-13-01/Animewatchlist/README.md

                                                         🏷️ Genres
                                                          Anime genres
                                                (Action, Romance, Sci-Fi, etc.)

+                                                                                                    ⭐ Ratings
+                                                                                              (User ratings and reviews
+                                                                                             for anime, from 1–10.)
-                     📋 Watchlist	                                                                ⭐ Ratings
+                  📋 Watchlist
-(Tracks which anime a user is watching, completed, or planning.)                   ( User ratings and reviews for anime (1-10).)
+              (Tracks which anime a user is
+             watching, completed, or planning.)

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------